holyaustin/WNS/README.md

-# Basic Sample Hardhat Project
+# Web3 Name service (W3NS NFT Project)

 This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+Used in web3 name service as an NFT.
+It comes with a major contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

 Try running some of the following tasks:

+get a .env file to be able to run thhis project

 ```shell
 npx hardhat accounts